HeartSaVioR/spark/docs/ss-migration-guide.md

 Many items of SQL migration can be applied when migrating Structured Streaming to higher versions.
 Please refer [Migration Guide: SQL, Datasets and DataFrame](sql-migration-guide.html).

+## Upgrading from Structured Streaming 3.5 to 4.0

+- Since Spark 4.0, Spark falls back to single batch execution if any source in the query does not support `Trigger.AvailableNow`.
+This is to avoid possible correctness issue.

 ## Upgrading from Structured Streaming 3.3 to 3.4

 - Since Spark 3.4, `Trigger.Once` is deprecated, and users are encouraged to migrate from `Trigger.Once` to `Trigger.AvailableNow`.
 Please refer [SPARK-39805](https://issues.apache.org/jira/browse/SPARK-39805) for more details.